✓ Updated February 2026

 Essential Travel Tips

-Pack layers, and I mean *layers*!
-Colca Canyon's altitude means temperatures can swing wildly from freezing at sunrise to surprisingly warm by midday.
-Think thermal base layers, a fleece, and a windproof outer shell.
-Don't forget a hat and gloves, even in the dry season – that morning condor viewing can be chilly!
+Pack layers, layers, layers!
+Colca Canyon's altitude means temperatures can swing wildly from freezing at night to surprisingly warm during the day.
+Think thermal base layers, a fleece or down jacket, and a waterproof outer shell – you'll thank yourself when you're watching condors at sunrise or hiking back up.

-Be respectful when visiting local villages like Yanque or Maca.
-Ask permission before taking photos of people, especially elders, and always offer a small tip if you do.
-Learning a few basic Quechua phrases like 'Allinllachu' (hello) or 'Sulpayki' (thank you) will go a long way in showing your appreciation for their culture.
+Be respectful when visiting local villages like Yanque or Coporaque.
+Ask permission before taking photos of people, especially elders, and consider purchasing a small handicraft or local product if you do.
+A simple 'Buenos días' or 'Buenas tardes' goes a long way.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.